 Diversity Management is desirable on many levels

 There are many reasons why companies should practice diversity management.
-One approach, for example, is the discrimination and fairness approach.
+One possibility, for example, is the discrimination and fairness approach.
 The basic idea here is that everyone should have the same opportunities, regardless of gender, background or other factors.
 Another way of looking at it is the access and legitimacy approach.
 This approach builds on economic considerations.
 For example, managers hope to tap into new markets and target groups by hiring employees with the appropriate attributes.
 Of course, an integrative approach that combines economic and moral reasons is also conceivable.

 Utilize potentials